greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

     }
     ```

     This content configures CPU, CPU accounting, CPU core set, and memory control groups managed by the `gpadmin` user.
-Greenplum Database uses the memory control group only for those resource groups created with the `cgroup` `MEMORY_AUDITOR`.
+Greenplum Database uses the memory control group only for monitoring the memory usage.

 4. Start the cgroups service on each Greenplum Database node.
 The command that you run to perform this task will differ based on the operating system installed on the node.
 You must be the superuser or have `sudo` access to run the command:
     -   Redhat/Oracle/Rocky 8.x systems: